 Accessions from these areas have a higher probability of containing traits and genes of interest.
 From this calculation are assembled smaller subsets of genetic material that have a high potential of containing the plant traits that breeders need to develop robust crop varieties – capable of tolerating drought and extreme temperatures and resisting pests and disease.
 In several hundred searches delivered to date, FIGS has demonstrated that it can identify specific traits for breeders rapidly and precisely.
 In some cases it has identified traits that researchers have been looking for, unsuccessfully, for a number of years.
-For example:

 - FIGS achieved a 16 percent ‘success rate’ in identifying genotypes resistant to powdery mildew disease, compared to the 5 to 6 percent typically obtained with traditional screening methods.

 - FIGS identified the first-ever sources of resistance to the most virulent biotype of the Russian wheat aphid.

 - FIGS analysis revealed new resistance genes to mildew and aphids, that are expected to significantly improve resistance breeding programs.